 Mexican cuisine, frozen yogurt shops, and boozy brunches abound in Scottsdale.
 There are all sorts of international dining options, though, to tempt taste buds in this sprawling Phoenix suburb.

 When the weather is hot, cool off at one of the Valley of the Sun’s many water parks or book a stay in a local resort with a fabulous pool, like Fairmont Scottsdale Princess or The Scott Resort & Spa.
 Although temperatures soar in summer, hotel prices dip drastically, making splashy hotel stays particularly appealing in those months.
+If you are looking for a vacation rental, check out these Airbnbs in Scottsdale.
 Colleen of Travel Mamas

 The iconic red rocks of Sedona are what many people picture when they think of Arizona.
 This small desert town has a lot to offer in the way of exploration, culture, and breathtaking landscapes.
 Sedona is the perfect place for a weekend staycation for families.